dotnet/android/README.md

 If you change sources within `external/mono`, a top-level `make`/`xbuild` invocation may not rebuild those mono native binaries.
+To explicitly rebuild *all* Mono runtimes, use the `ForceBuild` target:

+	# Build and install all runtimes
+	$ xbuild /t:ForceBuild build-tools/mono-runtimes/mono-runtimes.mdproj

-To explicitly rebuild Mono for a given target, run `make` from the relevant directory.
+To build Mono for a specific target, run `make` from the relevant directory and invoke the `_InstallRuntimes` target.
 For example, to rebuild Mono for armeabi-v7a:

 	$ cd build-tools/mono-runtimes
 	$ make -C obj/Debug/armeabi-v7a